alantrieu/ShutEye/README.md

 # About
-Shut Eye is a sleep cycle calculator, aimed to give users a healthy good night sleep.
+Shut Eye is a sleep cycle calculator, allowing users to quickly calculate the optimal sleeping pattern on-the-go.
-- Given a wake-up time, it will output the ideal time to fall asleep.
+- Given a sleep time, it will output ideal wake-up times (between cycles).
-- Given a sleep time, it will output the ideal wake-up time.
+- Given a wake-up time, it will output the ideal times to fall asleep.

-This was a short 3 day challenge set to myself after completing <a href="https://www.udemy.com/course/ios-13-app-development-bootcamp/">Angela Yu's Swift Course</a>.
+This was a short self-driven 3 day challenge, serving essentially as a capstone project, after completing <a href="https://www.udemy.com/course/ios-13-app-development-bootcamp/">Angela Yu's Swift Course</a>.

-Heavily based on [Sleepopolis' sleep calculators](https://sleepopolis.com/calculators/sleep/) (previously known as SleepTime).
+Heavily based on [Sleepopolis' sleep calculators](https://sleepopolis.com/calculators/sleep/) (previously known as SleepyTime).

 # Previews
 ## Home Screen